huggingface/Google-Cloud-Containers/containers/pytorch/training/gpu/2.1/transformers/4.38.1/py310/README.md

-# Fine-tune Gemma-2B on Vertex AI WorkBench
+# Fine-tune Gemma-7B on Vertex AI WorkBench

-This file contains step by step instructions on how to build a docker image and then run it to test the Gemma-2B model using the
+This file contains step by step instructions on how to build a docker image and then run it to test the Gemma-7B model using the
 [gemma-finetuning-clm-lora-sft.ipynb](https://github.com/huggingface/Google-Cloud-Containers/blob/main/examples/vertex-ai/gemma-finetuning-clm-lora-sft.ipynb) Notebook on a Vertex AI WorkBench instance and on your local machine.

 ## Pre-requisites:
-1. Access to [gg-hf](https://huggingface.co/gg-hf) on Hugging Face Hub in order to download the model and the tokenizer.
+1. Access Terms and Conditions on [Hugging Face Hub](https://huggingface.co/google/gemma-7b) in order to download the model and the tokenizer.
 2. Access to [Google-Cloud-Containers](https://github.com/huggingface/Google-Cloud-Containers) GitHub repository in order to access the docker file.
-3. Access to [new-model-addition-golden-gate](https://github.com/huggingface/new-model-addition-golden-gate/) GitHub repository in order to use transformer library with the gg-hf model integrated into it.

 We use the [gemma-finetuning-clm-lora-sft.ipynb](https://github.com/huggingface/Google-Cloud-Containers/blob/main/examples/vertex-ai/gemma-finetuning-clm-lora-sft.ipynb) Notebook to test the model.